 The US Department of State currently recommends US citizens DO NOT TRAVEL to Russia due to the unprovoked and unjustified invasion of Ukraine by Russian military forces, the potential for harassment against U.S. citizens by Russian government security officials, the singling out of U.S. citizens in Russia by Russian government security officials including for detention, the arbitrary enforcement of local law, limited flights into and out of Russia, the Embassy’s limited ability to assist U.S. citizens in Russia, COVID-19-related restrictions, and terrorism.
-U.S. citizens residing or travelling in Russia should depart Russia immediately.
+U.S. citizens residing or traveling in Russia should depart Russia immediately.
 Exercise increased caution due to wrongful detentions.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 2 blank pages in their passport for any entry stamp and or visa that will be required.
 A visa is required.
 US citizens will need to get in touch with the country’s embassy or nearest consulate to obtain a visa prior to visiting the country.

 (495) 728-5000; US Embassy Moscow, Bolshoy Deviatinsky, Pereulok No. 8, Moscow 121099, Russian Federation; MoscowACS@state.gov; https://ru.usembassy.gov/